-3. Results
+16 3.
+Results

-3.1 Microstructure
+17 3.1 Microstructure

-SEM-BSE images of samples obtained using the same process conditions, i.e. compression at 220°C, but containing different Sn-powder type (106 or SN) are shown in Figure 3.
-At low magnification, both samples show coarse homogeneous Sn particles ranging from a few microns to about 20 μ m (bright), coarse Al-rich particles (darker) and regions of intermediate colour; in high magnification micrographs (Figure 3), the intermediate regions can be resolved as nanometric particles of Sn and Al. Stationary EDS analysis in relevant points confirmed the phase compositions inferred from SEM-BSE micrographs.
-A representative area where stationary EDS analysis was conducted is shown in Figure 2 and the relative results are reported in Table 2.
+- 18 SEM-BSE images of samples obtained using the same process conditions, i.e. - 19 compression at 220°C, but containing different Sn-powder type (106 or SN) are shown in - 20 Figure 2.
+At low magnification, both samples show coarse homogeneous Sn particles - 21 ranging from a few microns to about 20 μm (bright), coarse Al-rich particles (darker) and - 22 regions of intermediate colour; in high magnification micrographs (Figure 2), the - 23 intermediate regions can be resolved as nanometric particles of Sn and Al. Stationary EDS - 24 analysis in relevant points confirmed the phase compositions inferred from SEM-BSE - 25 micrographs.
+In the sample HC220 produced with SN powder (Figure 2b), the presence of - 26 bright hair-like structures is observed; their thickness is a few microns, while their length